Yeovil Town F.C.: Recent seasons

+Rivalries

+Yeovil have their fiercest rivalry with Dorset club, Weymouth, which has been described as intense.
+Often when the two clubs meet, a large police presence is required to separate the two sets of fans.
+In October 2021, fans reportedly clashed before and after the game in Huish, with mounted police and dog units being called into action.
+The 2020–21 National League season marked the first league encounters between the club and Weymouth since the 1988–89 Football Conference season.
-Similarly, Hereford United were also seen as rivals, before their dissolution in 2014, due to both clubs being fairly well matched during their time in non-league ranks.

-During their time in the EFL, Yeovil fans considered both Bristol Rovers and Bristol City to be rivals.
+The club also shares a minor historic derby with fellow Somerset club, Bath City, with Yeovil playing them 274 times.
+Albeit since the turn of the century, the majority of any animosity dissipated heavily.
+Hereford United were also seen as rivals, before their dissolution in 2014, due to both clubs being fairly well matched during their time in non-league ranks.
+During the club's time in the EFL, Yeovil fans considered both Bristol Rovers and Bristol City to be rivals.
 In August 2009, Yeovil played Exeter City for the first time in the league, and both clubs have shared a rivalry since, with the match often being billed as a Westcountry Derby.
 Swindon Town and AFC Bournemouth were also considered somewhat rivals due to geographical proximity.